$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Alexander and -type invariants

 \subsection{Algebraic Preliminaries}

+We start with some basic commutative algebra facts.
 Let $R$ be a Noetherian UFD and $M$ be a finitely generated $R$-module.
 The rank of $M$, denoted by $\rank M$, is defined to be $\dim_{Q}Q\otimes_{R}M$, where $Q$ is the fraction field of $R$.
 Consider a finite presentation of $M$

-where $A$ is a $(p\times q)$ matrix in $R$.
-Assume that the matrix $A$ has rank $r$.
-Let $I(M)$ denote the ideal generated by all possible $(r\times r)$-minors of $A$.
+where $\partial$ is a $(p\times q)$ matrix with entries in $R$.
+Assume that the matrix $\partial$ has rank $r$.
+Let $I(M)$ denote the ideal generated by all possible $(r\times r)$-minors of $\partial$.
 Two finite presentations of $M$ can be related by a sequence of elementary operations, so this ideal does not depend on the choice of presentation.
-Since $R$ is an UFD, we can define the greatest common divisor of an ideal and set
+Since $R$ is a UFD, we can define the greatest common divisor of an ideal and set

 Then $\Delta(M)$ is defined uniquely up to a multiplication with a unit of $R$.
-When $A=0$, $\Delta(M)=1$ by convention.
+When $\partial=0$, $\Delta(M)=1$ by convention.

 \bl \cite[Lemma 4.9]{Tur01} With the assumptions and notations as above, we have

 where $M_\tor$ denote the torsion sub-module of $M$. \el